Stage Two focusses on consultation with stakeholders on proposals for changes to the Rules for Cadastral Survey.

 All proposals support the retention of existing irregular boundaries that follow the centre-line of a water body.
 There were some concerns around creating new boundaries of this form with legal uncertainty as to whether they are fixed in position or ambulatory.

 Generally, submissions were in agreement with retaining the existing requirements relating to marginal strips.

 All submissions were in support of retaining the current rule 13 certification.

 From July to September 2018, feedback on a first set proposals was sought from surveyors, land tenure managers and other interested parties.
-The proposals were set out in the document ‘Stage 2 – Part 1Consultation on the proposed changes ’.
+The proposals were set out in the document ‘Stage 2 – Part 1Consultation on the proposed changes (PDF 1MB) ’.
 We received 20 submissions from the Cadastral Surveyors Licensing Board, Survey and Spatial NZ Cadastral Stream, Hawkes Bay & Taranaki branches, Institute of Cadastral Surveying (ICS) and licensed surveyors.

 The following is a summary of the feedback:

 There was general support for the proposed layout changes, however most have reserved their judgement until a final set of draft rules is produced.
 Feedback on the inclusion of definitions within rules was evenly split with some wanting to retain a full set of definitions which link to the relevant rules.